Insight: 6 Places To Visit In Chitwan

 Enlisted in the World Heritage Sites, this park attracts thousands of tourists and visitors.
 It offers Nepal’s most exotic, endangered and prized wildlife and habitat.
-Well-known as the inhabitant of one -horned rhinoceros, Chitwan National Park and the community forests provide shelter to several rare animals.
+Well-known as the inhabitant of one-horned rhinoceros, Chitwan National Park and the community forests provide shelter to several rare animals.

 This typical oxbow lake system of the sub-tropical inner Terai Nepal servers as a linkage between Chitwan National Park and Mahabharat hills up to Annapurna mountain range in the North.
 Situated approximately 7.2 km south of East-West highway, this lake provides excellent habitat conditions as water hole and corridor for endangered and rare wild animals including Bengal tiger, sloth bear, smooth-coated otter, one-horned rhinoceros, white-rumped vulture, Pallas’s fish-eagle, lesser adjutant stork, ferruginous duck, gharial and marsh crocodile.

 Situated in the Mugling-Naryanghad Highway lies a place that is filled with flat grasslands and where a splendid waterfall is located.
-The Jalbire waterfall is approximately 60 meter tall and when the water strikes the rocks directly at the bottom, it seems to be like the water from heaven.
-Panoramic view of mountains adds up more beauty to this fall.
+The Jalbire waterfall is approximately 60 meters tall and when the water strikes the rocks directly at the bottom, it seems to be like the water from heaven.
+The panoramic view of mountains adds up more beauty to this fall.
 Apart from the sigh-seeing and enjoying the waterfall, visitors also can enjoy canyoning.
 The cascading waterfalls, an amazing 100 m/328 ft high water when dropped at the top of the canyon, represent a unique setting for canyoning.
-The many water pools, the incredible rocky formations of karstic character make Jalbire canyon a superb canyoning spot.
+The many water pools, the incredible rock formations of karstic character make Jalbire canyon a superb canyoning spot.
 The surrounding jungle creates the perfect scenery for truly exciting moments.

-Meghauli is one of the richest place in Chitwan in terms of wildlife, different cultures, and sports and it is located in the adjacent of Chitwan National Park.
+Meghauli is one of the richest places in Chitwan in terms of wildlife, different cultures, and sports and it is located in the adjacent of Chitwan National Park.
 National crocodile breeding pond and Meghauli herbal farming in the buffer zone are the main attractions.
 The village itself is an enchanting place with a wide area for sporting activities.
 One can also see the local Tharu stick dance, tiger dance and mask dance ghost dance), which are popular in this village.
-The sunset seen from junction of two big rivers Narayani and Rapti is really overwhelming.
-There are very well facilitated hotels, lodges, community home-stay and even Tharu community home-stay services for those who take a religious and recreational water trail from Devghat Dham to Triveni Dham.
+The sunset seen from the junction of two big rivers Narayani and Rapti is really overwhelming.
+There are very well facilitated hotels, lodges, community home-stay, and even Tharu community home-stay services for those who take a religious and recreational water trail from Devghat Dham to Triveni Dham.